weistrong/docs.zh-cn/docs/visual-basic/programming-guide/concepts/async/start-multiple-async-tasks-and-process-them-as-they-complete.md

         ' Call SetUpURLList to make a list of web addresses.
         Dim urlList As List(Of String) = SetUpURLList()

-        ' ***Create a query that, when executed, returns a collection of tasks.
+        ' **_Create a query that, when executed, returns a collection of tasks.
         Dim downloadTasksQuery As IEnumerable(Of Task(Of Integer)) =
             From url In urlList Select ProcessURLAsync(url, client, ct)

-        ' ***Use ToList to execute the query and start the download tasks.
+        ' _*_Use ToList to execute the query and start the download tasks.
         Dim downloadTasks As List(Of Task(Of Integer)) = downloadTasksQuery.ToList()

-        ' ***Add a loop to process the tasks one at a time until none remain.
+        ' _*_Add a loop to process the tasks one at a time until none remain.
         While downloadTasks.Count > 0
-            ' ***Identify the first task that completes.
+            ' _*_Identify the first task that completes.
-            Dim firstFinishedTask As Task(Of Integer) = Await Task.WhenAny(downloadTasks)
+            Dim finishedTask As Task(Of Integer) = Await Task.WhenAny(downloadTasks)

-            ' ***Remove the selected task from the list so that you don't
+            ' _*_Remove the selected task from the list so that you don't
             ' process it more than once.
-            downloadTasks.Remove(firstFinishedTask)
+            downloadTasks.Remove(finishedTask)

-            ' ***Await the first completed task and display the results.
+            ' _**Await the first completed task and display the results.
-            Dim length = Await firstFinishedTask
+            Dim length = Await finishedTask
             resultsTextBox.Text &= String.Format(vbCrLf & "Length of the downloaded website:  {0}" & vbCrLf, length)
         End While